 To view without using Adobe Reader: Click on the document name.

-There are two work parties scheduled for December:
+There are three work parties scheduled for March:

 Meet at 9:30 am at the Camano Island State Park Ranger Station.
 Bring lunch; dessert and beverage provided.

 Work party volunteers are asked to check their email at 8:00 am on questionable weather days (i.e., wind or snow - rain does not count!) to see if there is a cancellation.
 Carol and Tom will have made a decision by that time.